a10networks/PrometheusExporter/README.md

   log_level: INFO
 ```
  - host_ip: ACOS instance IP which is to be monitored
- - log_level: Set log_level to DEBUG for debugging purpose.
-Default log_level is INFO.
+ - log_level: Set log_level to DEBUG for debugging purposes.
+The default log_level is INFO.

 #### 2) Prometheus Server
 Prometheus server is responsible for monitoring and continuous polling the stats filed that are exposed by the exporter.
 It refers to the prometheus.yml configuration file for polling.
 Prometheus server runs on port 9090 by default.
-It can also send out the alerts to ITSM systems such as PagerDuty, ServiceNow, Slack etc.
+It can also send out the alerts to ITSM systems such as PagerDuty, ServiceNow, Slack, etc.

 Sample prometheus.yml config snippet: